hipe/tmx/task_examples/doc/issues.md

-[#008]       tracks NOT USED files that we are keeping around for now
-             for whatever reason..

 [#007]       is in-situ example of something referenced outside of lib

 [#006] #open no more @name and `@name_symbol` - this is wrong namespace